 Warm mist humidifier will give a warm mist.
 A cool mist humidifier will give a cool mist.
-Now, as I am sure you know, a humidifier for the home does not only regulate the level of humidity in your rooms.
+A mister for the home does not only regulate the level of humidity in your rooms.
 It can also help with other things.

 For example, as we learned in this article, it can help a person with sinuses!

 Which’s better?
 Cool mist vs warm mist humidifier for babies

 Without going into technical jargon, a humidifier works by dispelling water into the air that we breathe.